-- a.
-Title
+- Title

-- b.
-Purpose and Introduction
+- Purpose and Introduction

-- c.
-Methodology
+- Methodology

-- d.
-Results
+- Results

-- e.
-Discussion/Recommendations
+- Discussion/Recommendations

-- f.
-Exhibits
+- Exhibits

 Two copies of the report shall be sent to the attention of the Project Engineer.

 Biological resources that can be avoided shall be discussed in the report.
 If the project cannot avoid resource impacts, the DSE shall discuss in the report why avoidance is not possible and how the project will minimize impacts.
 Note: Impacts due to utility relocations or placements shall be included in project documentation.